jianguoz/CarND1-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 76-88) consisted of 4 convolution neural networks with the following layers and layer sizes shows as the image, where the final layer output is 1.
+The final model architecture (model.py lines 76-88) consisted of a convolution neural network with the following layers and layer sizes shows as the image, where the final layer output is 1.

 Here is a visualization of the architecture (note: the final layer is 1)